TripeeApp/liguetaxi/README.md

 ```

 Construct a new LigueTaxi client, then use the various services on the client to
-access differente parts of the LigueTaxi API.
+access different parts of the LigueTaxi API.
 For example:

 ```go
 host, _ := url.Parse("https://portal.taxidigital.net/suporte/php/API_TD/api/")